envererdem18/persona_click_rest/README.md

+> [!WARNING]
+> This package is currently under development.
+There may be some breaking changes.
+Please be careful when using it.

 # PersonaClick REST

 A Dart package for integrating with the PersonaClick REST API.
 This package allows you to track user activities, manage sessions, and send events to PersonaClick.